This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Section 5 - Engaged Learning

-(106) While on exchange, students remain enrolled full time at the University of Newcastle (in special exchange codes) and continue to pay tuition fees to the University of Newcastle, or defer their student contribution as a HECS-HELP loan.
+(110) While on exchange, students remain enrolled full time at the University of Newcastle (in special exchange codes) and continue to pay tuition fees to the University of Newcastle; or, defer their student contribution as a HECS-HELP loan.
 No additional tuition fees are paid to the host University.

-(107) Students are required to be enrolled in a full time load at the overseas university while on exchange and must be able to receive academic credit from their home faculty for the courses they plan to take on exchange.
+(111) Students are required to be enrolled in a full time load at the overseas University while on exchange and must be able to receive academic credit from their home faculty for the courses they plan to take on exchange.
 Students are responsible for negotiating academic credit with their faculty.

-(109) Study Abroad also provides students with an opportunity to study overseas and to receive credit for their program at the University of Newcastle for learning undertaken overseas.
+(113) Study abroad also provides students with an opportunity to study overseas and to receive credit for their program at the University of Newcastle for learning undertaken overseas.
 The University has reciprocal arrangements with overseas partner universities, which also enable international students to study with the University for a single term or whole year.

-(110) Unlike Student Exchange, Study Abroad participants must take a leave of absence from the University of Newcastle and pay tuition fees at the overseas institution.
+(114) Unlike student exchange, study abroad participants must take a leave of absence from the University of Newcastle and pay tuition fees at the overseas institution.

 Short-term Overseas Experience

-(112) Short-term overseas experiences are international activities that usually take place during university vacations and typically last from one to eight weeks.
-Experiences could include overseas university courses, volunteering abroad, work placements and conferences.
+(116) Short-term overseas experiences are international activities that usually take place during University vacations and typically last from one to eight weeks.
+Experiences could include overseas University courses, volunteering abroad, work placements and conferences.

-(113) Further detail is provided in the Outbound Student Mobility Handbook.
+(117) Further detail is provided in the Outbound Student Mobility Guideline.

 - assessed; and/or